23rd District PTA

 Raffles in the state of California require a permit

 (Click here for CT-NRP-1 - Raffle Permit Application).
-This permit will cover September 1 - August 31 annually, regardless of when the permit is filed for.
-Raffles cannot legally occur until the permit is issued, so file early!
+This permit will cover December 1 - December 31 annually, regardless of when the permit is filed for.
+Raffles and raffle activities (including ticket sales and promotion!) cannot legally occur until the permit is issued, so file early!

 • File Your Report!